Clinical Skills

 ICE: ideas, concerns, expectations

-ICE is the part of the history that most candidates do badly and most examiners notice.
-Done as a checklist (“Do you have any ideas, concerns, or expectations?”) it sounds robotic and the patient says no. Spread it through the conversation instead:
+ICE is the part of medical history takingthat most candidates do badly — and most examiners notice.
+Read as a checklist (“Do you have any ideas, concerns, or expectations?”) it sounds robotic.
+The patient says no. Spread it through the conversation instead:

 - Ideas— “What do you think might be causing this?” (asked early)